 - Large and sudden withdraws from their account

 The nursing home you put your loved one in is responsible for their safety and welfare.
 This is the bottom line.
 If your loved one is harmed in any way, the nursing home must be held accountable.
 Even if your elderly loved one suffers a fall or bumps into a stationary object that injures them, the nursing home can still be held liable.
 Measures must be taken to make the residence safe for elderly people, who will have diminished capacities, to live.

-If you have evidence or indications that your loved one is suffering abuse or exploitation at the hands of the staff, then you should contact a nursing home abuse attorney Kansas City.
-Your lawyer will thoroughly investigate the matter and get to the bottom of it.
+If you have evidence or indications that your loved one is suffering abuse or exploitation at the hands of the staff, then you should contact a nursing home abuse attorney in Kansas City.
+Your personal injury lawyer will thoroughly investigate the matter and get to the bottom of it.